nodejs/node-v0.x-archive/doc/api/util.markdown

 An optional *options* object may be passed that alters certain aspects of the formatted string:

- - `showHidden` - if `true` then the object's non-enumerable properties will be shown too.
+ - `showHidden` - if `true` then the object’s non-enumerable properties will be shown too.
 Defaults to `false`.

  - `depth` - tells `inspect` how many times to recurse while formatting the